hieu6/curioushieu/content/about/index.md

 ---
-*disclaimer*
-opinions expressed here are my own and not those of my employer or any past employer.
+*disclaimer*: opinions expressed here are my own and not those of my employer or any past employer.